 North Shore Community College (the "College") is a state-supported comprehensive college that offers a quality education leading to associate degrees in the arts and sciences, as well as one-year certificate programs.
-With campuses located in Danvers and Lynn, Massachusetts, as well as an instructional location in Middleton, Massachusetts, the College provides instruction and training in a variety of liberal arts, allied health, engineering technologies, and business fields of study.
+With campuses located in Danvers and Lynn, Massachusetts, the College provides instruction and training in a variety of liberal arts, allied health, engineering technologies, and business fields of study.
 The College also offers day and evening credit and noncredit courses, as well as community service programs.
 The College is accredited by the New England Commission of Higher Education.